akosnikhazy/tickList/README.md

 enjoyed writing it it grow form collection of functions to this class.

 # Potential way to optimize / expand it
-After release, an afterthough came to me:
+After release, an afterthought came to me:
 Instead of a cookie per checkbox, it could and should be one cookie per todo list.
 A series of 0s and 1s would do the trick.
 I will not do this.
-But if you are useing this in your project you should consider doing it.
+But if you are using this in your project you should consider doing it.

 # Also
 I made the minimalized file by hand.
 The reason is this way I could optimize